hanowell/uwsoc533a/docs/index.md

 ### Assignments {.unnumbered}

-At noon on the last class day of each week, the weekly assignment will get released to Canvas.
+* **Timing:** At noon on the last class day of each week, the weekly assignment will get released to Canvas.
+* **Prohibitions:** Because the goal of this course is to learn the foundations of demographic methods, you are not allowed to use specialized software packages for demographic calculations to complete problem sets.
+Instead, you'll rely on R data structures, R mathematical operators, R vector and matrix functions, R tabular data manipulation, basic derivatives and integration, algebra, and arithmetic.
+You may use specialized software packages to check your work.

 ### Exams {.unnumbered}